sathwick-p/gprxy/docs/go.doc.md

 }
 ```

-Why check again?
-Because another goroutine might have created the pool while we were waiting for the lock.
-Without this, we’d create multiple pools for the same database.
+Why double-check?
+Because another goroutine might have won the race and created the pool while we were waiting.
+The second check avoids duplicate work.

 - Step 4: Safe creation